bladeofkibou2009/bladeofkibou2009/README.md

 ### 🧠 About Me

 - 🔭 I’m currently building **WhatsApp bots** using `Node.js`
-- 🌱 I’m currently learning more about **JavaScript, Web Dev, and Terminal life**
+- 🌱 I’m currently learning more about **JavaScript, Web Dev, and about life**
 - 🤖  My bot on Telegram: [@Bladeofkiboubot](https://t.me/Bladeofkiboubot)

----
+---about life

 ### 🛠️ Tech Stack